radekstepan/therabench/README.md

-# CBT/DBT LLM Evaluator
+# TheraBench

-A local evaluation platform for testing how well Small Language Models (SLMs) and LLMs respond to therapeutic scenarios (CBT, DBT, ACT).
+An evaluation platform for testing how well Small Language Models (SLMs) and LLMs respond to therapeutic scenarios (CBT, DBT, ACT).

 ## 🏗 Architecture